alejandro28100/pdf-monkey-wrapper/README.md

 ## Usage

 The package needs to be configured with your API secret key.
-This is avaiable in the [My account](https://dashboard.pdfmonkey.io/account) section.
+This is available in the [My account](https://dashboard.pdfmonkey.io/account) section.

 ### CommonJS